 The second meeting was held 20 May 1967, at which time the constitution and bylaws were adopted, and a design for the Society's insignia was chosen.
 The name of the Society became "Flagon and Trencher: Descendants of Colonial Tavern Keepers."
 The insigne is a tavern sign bearing the design of a flagon and a trencher with two wooden spoons and the name "Flagon and Trencher."

 By 1973, there were more than 75 members, nearly half of whom attended the annual meeting at General Wayne Inn in Narbeth, PA.
 This meeting marked the beginning of an even greater interest in the Society, for in that year alone, 35 new members were added.
 In 1974, the membership increased by 42 more, and in the year 2002, the Society reached a membership of more than 1,000.
-All told, the Society's members have numbered nearly 2,000; more than 500 supplemental applications have been filed, and the membership thus far has honored more than 1,000 colonial tavern-keepers and inn-keepers.
+All told, the Society's members have numbered nearly 2,300; more than 600 supplemental applications have been filed, and the membership thus far recognizes more than 5,000 colonial tavern-keepers and inn-keepers.

 Throughout this growth, the Society has been led by a remarkably small number of officers.